Things are moving fast for the Steam Deck, even during August, usually a slow month. There’s been a couple of interesting announcements recently.

 At least it’s consistent with Gabe’s own opinion:

-They also don’t hide the existence of the Proton translation layer, and make it clear that it does not run Windows – and that it gives them the flexibility to customize the hardware support:
+They also don’t hide the existence of the Proton translation layer, and make it clear that it does not run Windows:

 Very positive news overall.
 What’s preventing the Steam Deck from taking over the world at this stage is the lack of significant production capacity - and certainly not the lack of games.
 Hopefully this will be something that will become easier with the second iteration of the device, since Valve has now demonstrated the market is there and there are needs to be filled.
 We have estimated not too long ago that there’s probably about 100 000 units shipped out there at the end of July 2022.
 Too few to make a real dent into the market yet.